mgoadric/mgoadric.github.io/_posts/2018-05-12-wot-character-ranking.md

 as the series progresses, with their mission to track down the Black Ajah keeping them in focus for the first half of the series.
 Their paths diverge individually later on, yet they retain the narrative focus, with at least two of them found in the top 16 of each novel.
-Nynaeve is the top character while guiding Rand through his meetings with the Aiel, while Elayne becomes the series main focus when she fights for the crown in Andor, and Egwene's circuitous rise to the Amrylin seat places her on top near the end of the series.
+Nynaeve is the top character while hunting down the Black Ajah, while Elayne becomes the series main focus when she fights for the crown in Andor, and Egwene's circuitous rise to the Amrylin seat places her on top near the end of the series.
 Nynaeve is the most inconsistent character, dropping out of the top 16 for many books at the end.